The 6 Bone-Healthy Foods with a ‘Shady’ Reputation

 As in so many things, the key is moderation.
 Feel free to enjoy nightshades if you don’t suffer any ill effects.
 Just don’t eat them three times a day every day, a surprisingly easy thing to do considering nightshades’ prevalence in our modern diet.
 For example, it’s not uncommon to have some form of bell pepper, tomato, and potato for breakfast (hash browns), lunch (tomato/pepper salsa), and dinner (eggplant Parmesan and salad with bell peppers).

-If you’re following the Save Our Bones Program, you’re familiar with the concept of balanced meals.
+If you’re following the Osteoporosis Reversal Program, you’re familiar with the concept of balanced meals.
 No foods are off-limits, but acid-forming foods are balanced with alkalizing ones to produce healthful meals and snacks that build up your bones.
-The Save Our Bones Program does not recommend large amounts of one or two “miracle foods” or a disproportionate emphasis on certain categories of foods.
+The Osteoporosis Reversal Program does not recommend large amounts of one or two “miracle foods” or a disproportionate emphasis on certain categories of foods.

 Till next time,